cemeceme/cc-rules/README.md

 Switching from the official cc-rules is fairly simple, with two simple edits:
 - Replace the plugin definition.
 - Edit your `plzconfig` file.

-- Make sure you have a please version installed that is supported, as mentioned aove.
+Additionally, make sure you have a please version installed that is supported, as mentioned above.

 ### Replacing the plugin definition
 If you are using the `cc-rules` plugin, there should be a section in your plugins build file that looks like this: